kapouer/matchdom/README.md

 Removes the closest node when current value is null or undefined.

-The selector attribute is optional, in which case the parent node is removed.
+`selector` is optional, in which case the parent node is removed, or if magnet is set inside an attribute, the attribute is removed.

 ### The empty filter:str